xjarvik/FlatSharpDelta/README.md

 ## Noteworthy things

+- If you set a field to a new object reference, that field is considered to be "changed".
+This means that the specific field and everything it encompasses will be included when you call `GetDelta`.
+I.e. FlatSharpDelta will not perform deep equality checks for fields that have been set to a new object reference.
 - Because this library needs to keep track of the changes you make to lists/vectors, all types defined in your fbs files will generate a custom list class.
 A table called `Player` will generate a `PlayerList` class, for example.
 All vector fields you define in your fbs files will use this custom list class of the corresponding type.
 This also means that the "IList" vector type is the only supported vector type (other vector types such as "Memory" are not supported).
 The custom list class implements `IList<T>`.
 - The custom list types have a `Move` method.
 You should use this method instead of removing and then adding an item to the list.
 This can greatly reduce the amount of data from serializing the delta object returned from `GetDelta`.
 - You should avoid calling `UpdateReferenceState` on nested objects, as doing so will screw up the reference state of the root object.
 In general, you should only ever need to call `UpdateReferenceState` on the root object.